Published: April 5, 2020

 "You know that feeling you had as a kid waking up early on a saturday to go boot up your Nintendo 64 and play The Legend of Zelda: Ocarina of Time?
 Yes?
 Well guess what?
 Half-Life: Alyx actually achieved giving me that feeling again.
 And that is a monumental achievement unclocked for someone who has played everything ever made since 1982."

 But to me, Half-Life: Alyx isn't merely the first true great VR game that I have no doubt I will thoroughly enjoy.
 It's also a glimpse into the future of the limitless possibilities and opportunities VR opens up for not just insanely fun active entertainment, but for literally every industry and aspect of life.
 No matter what anyone tells you, despite not having a time machine and being able to tell you what year 1244 was like, it really is a super cool time in history to be alive, with tech like VR being just one of many reasons why I say that.

 So whatever you do, go and experience Half-Life: Alyx for yourself in whatever way possible, even if you have to go to a local VR arcade when they open back up again.
 You'll be glad you did and might just agree that VR is the inevitable future of, well, everything.
 Anyway, if you need further help buying or building a good PC for Half Life Alyx (or for VR in general), feel free to ask and I'll personally help out.
-Good luck, and hope the guide helped a bit.
+Good luck and hope the guide helped.